Variational message-passing algorithms in graphical models

 Figure 1

-Even more wrong than normal this notebook is a mere scratch pad where I am sketching out an alternative explanation for myself and it is definitively not correct right now.
+Even more wrong than normal this notebook is a mere scratch pad where I am sketching out an alternative explanation for myself and it is definitely not correct right now.
 It may at some future point become correct, but do not hold your breath.
 Right now I am copy-pasting and trying stuff on to see if I can find a quick path to success.

-See also graph computations for a more general sense of “Message Passing”, and graph NNs for a related idea but with more magic neural dust sprinkled on it.
+See also graph computations for a more general sense of “Message Passing,” and graph NNs for a related idea but with more magic neural dust sprinkled on it.

-Variational message passing refers to inference wherein we can calculate some approximation to some marginal probability density by passing around “messages” that summarise (in some sense) some conditional probability updates between nodes on a graph.
+Variational message passing refers to inference wherein we can calculate some approximation to some marginal probability density by passing around “messages” that summarize (in some sense) some conditional probability updates between nodes on a graph.
 The nodes arise when the probability density factorizes over some graphical independence structure.
 If we can find such a cool factorisation, and an appropriate form for the messages, we might get cheap and/or distributed inference, for some values of cheap and distributed.

 I am currently particularly interested in message passing for latent GP models where it generates Gaussian belief propagation.